 “The Grattan Scholarship enabled me to undertake field work in India to develop the focus of my second PhD paper.
 In this research I am examining voter behaviour and government responses based on the visibility of public good provision in India.”

 Purnima joined Trinity as a Grattan Scholar in 2014 and is researching 'Financial and Political Behavioural in Developing Countries’ under the supervision of Michael King, Assistant Professor in the Department of Economics.
 In her first paper, she examines short term behavioural changes as a pre-requisite for success of a financial inclusion scheme such as PMJDY in India.
 Her second paper explores democratic accountability.
 Purnima also lectures on the Introduction to Economic Policy module for first-year undergraduate students.

 Purnima received an MSc in Economics from the University of Leicester in 2011 where she was awarded the best economics student award.
 Prior to her PhD, she worked as a Research Assistant at Euromoney Institutional Investors, London and as a Research Associate at CAFRAL, Reserve Bank of India, Mumbai.

 Margaryta Klymak - A New Model for Development Aid: the Role of the Private Sector

-Margaryta earned an MSc Economics from the University of Edinburgh and a BSc Business Economics and a BSc Management from Kyiv Polytechnic Institute, Ukraine.
-Prior to start of her PhD Margaryta worked as a data analyst in a retail company in England.
+Margaryta earned an MSc in Economics from the University of Edinburgh and double first class honours in a BSc in Business Economics and a BSc in Management from Kyiv Polytechnic Institute, Ukraine.
+Prior to start of her PhD Margaryta worked as a Data Analyst in a retail company in England.

 Yannick Timmer - The Global Financial System

-Before started his PhD, Yannick undertook a Masters in Economics at Trinity College Dublin and obtained his undergraduate degree from the University of Dusseldorf.
+Before starting his PhD, Yannick undertook a Masters in Economics at Trinity College Dublin and obtained his undergraduate degree from the University of Dusseldorf.

 Katharina Bergant - Financial Globalisation